Healthy Twice Baked Potatoes

 potatoes on platter

 To store twice-baked potatoes, make sure they have completely cooled down before refrigerating them.
-You can wrap them tightly in aluminum foil or in an airtight container.
+Once cool, you can wrap them tightly in aluminum foil or in an airtight container.

 These potatoes can stay fresh in the refrigerator for up to four days.
-To reheat them, preheat your oven to 350°F, place the potatoes on a baking sheet and bake them for 15-20 minutes until they are heated.
+To reheat twice-baked potatoes, preheat your oven to 350°F, place the potatoes on a baking sheet, and bake them for 15-20 minutes until they are heated.

 Alternatively, you can reheat them in the microwave, but the texture may not be as crispy as the oven-baked version.

-Spinach feta – mix in 1 cup of chopped fresh spinach, red onion and feta cheese.
+Spinach FetaMix in 1 cup chopped fresh spinach, a little red onion, and crumbled feta cheese.

-Broccoli and bacon bits – Mix in one cup of chopped steamed broccoli and cooked bacon crumbles.
+Broccoli BaconStir in 1 cup chopped steamed broccoli and cooked bacon crumbles, or turkey bacon for a leaner alternative.

 Can I make twice-baked potatoes ahead of time?